mstaicu/counties-of-romania/README.md

 ## Installation

-1. Make sure you have node and npm installed as globals.
+1. Make sure you have node and npm installed as globals
-2. 'npm install' will fetch the required dependencies.
+2. 'npm install' will fetch the required dependencies
-3. After the dependencies have been retrieved you should issue a 'node run validate' command to make sure everything is in order.
+3. After the dependencies have been retrieved you should issue a 'node run validate' command to make sure everything is in order

 ## Contributing